Updated: Oct 18, 2022

 In diabetes, the nerves are “poisoned” by the extra blood sugar.
 This blocks the nerve from working correctly.
 In some nerves it prevents signals from being sent so you end up with numbness.
 In other nerves this causes signals to be sent that are not normal that causes things like pain, burning, or tingling.
 With chemotherapy similar things happen.

 In some people the diabetes, chemotherapy, or other medical conditions cause poor circulation.
-The small nerves in your feet and hands don’t get then nutrients they need.
+The small nerves in your feet and hands don’t get the nutrients they need.
 Or the nerves can’t get rid of their waste.
 You end up with nerves that don’t work correctly and get the numbness, burning, pain, and tingling.

 What about Tingling from My Neck or Back?

-If you have a with your neck or back, you can get the same symptoms.
+If you have a problem with your neck or back, you can get the same symptoms.
 Pain, tingling, burning and numbness from neck or back problems generally don’t only impact hands and feet.
-Neck problems usually also causes pain in the neck and arm.
+Neck problems usually also cause pain in the neck and arm.
 Back problems usually also cause symptoms in the back and leg.
 Your history and a good clinical exam can sort this out.

 A lot of people with neuropathy also have neck and back problems.
 A lot of neck and back problems also impact the nerves.
-People with a neck or back problems, plus neuropathy usually have more pain, burning, tingling, or numbness.
+People with a neck or back problem, plus neuropathy usually have more pain, burning, tingling, or numbness.
 If both the neck, back, and neuropathy problems get the right treatment you will have less symptoms than if just the neck and back, or neuropathy get treated.